aaryan-rampal/Password-Manager/README.md

 As a user, I want to be able to:
-- create entries with a name, url, password, and notes
-- add multiple entries to one collective file
+- create entries with a name, url, password, and notes and addmultiple entries to one collective file
 - generate a random password
+- generate a random passphrase
 - enter a *custom* password
+- show score for the password in an entry
 - view a list of all entries

 Stretch Goals: Not Implemented Yet
-- view a specific previous entry
+- view a specific previous entry using any of the entry fields or index
 - specify a *minimum* entropy for the generated password
 - delete previous entries
 - edit previous entries to change any of the fields